segmentio/segment-docs/src/protocols/faq.md

 ## Protocols Tracking Plan

 ### Do I need to add a Page Viewed event to my tracking plan?
 Yes.
-To consolidate the views in the Schema tab, we automatically convert `analytics.page()` calls into `Page Viewed` events that appear in the Schema Events view.
+To consolidate the views in the Schema tab, Segment automatically converts `page` calls into `Page Viewed` events that appear in the Schema Events view.
 We recommend adding a `Page Viewed` event to your Tracking Plan with any properties you want to validate against.
 At this time, you cannot validate that a specific named page (`analytics.page('Homepage')`) has a specific set of required properties.

 ### How can I see who made changes to my Tracking Plan?